 1. Confirm your assignment can accept grades from Hypothesis

 When creating the assignment, under Privacy make sure to check Accept grades from the tool.

 Then, under Grade, make sure Type is set to Point.
 Enter an appropriate number for Maximum grade.

 When you launch your Hypothesis assignment, you will see the grading toolbar across the top of the screen:

 - Toggle between a student’s annotations and the whole class, to see each student’s work in context and by itself

 - See how many annotations each student created (including replies)

-- Enter a grade, which will be sent to the Moodle Gradebook
+- Enter a grade, which will be sent to the LMS grade book

 In your course, choose Grades.